Applying for a Biospecimen Ancillary Study

 Phase 3 – Obtain funding and complete documentation

-- Proof of completion of research ethics training by all research team members who will
+- Provide proof of completion of research ethics training by all research team members who will work with the add health data.

-the Add Health data or biospecimens (if applicable). - IRB approval for the ancillary study.
+- Provide IRB approval for the ancillary study.

 Phase 4 – Conducting your study

-- Develop a pull list: The Ancillary Study Investigator and Add Health work together to create a participant biospecimens pull list based upon approved selection criteria and Add Health standard biospecimen volumes.
-Add Health securely and solely maintains the crosswalk from the biospecimen and lab/vial ID to the participant and non-participant IDs.
+- Step 1 – Develop a pull list: The Investigator and Add Health work together to create a participant biospecimen pull list based upon approved selection criteria, sample size, and volume.

-- Send the biospecimens to Ancillary Study lab: Add Health will work with the storage lab to send the biospecimens to the ancillary study lab and sends a manifest to both Add Health and the ancillary study lab.
+- Step 3 – Send the biospecimens to Ancillary Study lab: Add Health works with the appropriate repository location to send the biospecimens to the laboratory approved for the ancillary study along with a manifest.

-- Receive preliminary dataset: Add Health makes the participant data with masked IDs and internal quality control documentation available to ancillary study investigators to assess the data quality and look for errors.
+- Step 6 – Receive preliminary dataset: Add Health makes preliminary ancillary study data with temporary ancillary study IDs and quality control documentation available to investigators to assess the data quality and look for errors.

-- Pay invoice: The Add Health Studies Coordinator will submit an invoice annually for the work completed during the year.
-Payment must be received before data can be released.
+- Step 8 – Pay invoice: The Ancillary Studies Coordinator will submit an invoice annually for the work completed during the year, and at the end of the work completed.
+Payment must be received before any data can be released.

 Phase 5 – Release of the Data